ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 "Cath is definitely not like Thoirt."
 Sloane agrees, falling back against him,

-*"And he could never be."* her daggertail purrs in the pathway meant for just herself and Sloane her mentioning, then in another meant for the four of them she adds, *"Cathachadh was never the social type, even in his youth.
+*"And he could never be."* her daggertail purrs in the pathway meant for just herself and Sloane at her mentioning, then in another meant for the four of them she adds, *"Cathachadh was never the social type, even in his youth.
 The den jokes he shares a social tolerance with Codagh.
 Minnow has surely changed him these last few springs; it shows."*

 Dain snorts and drops his head against the sofa's back cushions, *"I can't tell."*